cschpc/heat-equation/README.md

-# Two dimensional heat equation
+# Heat equation solver

-Example implementations of two dimensional heat equation with various parallel programming approaches.
+This repository contains various implementations of simple heat equation with various parallel programming approaches.

-Heat (or diffusion) equation is
+The two dimensional versions under [2d](2d) are more suitable as basis training material, the three dimensional versions under [3d](3d) can be used also for simple performance testing of different programming approaches.

+## Description of two dimensional problem

 <!-- Equation
 \frac{\partial u}{\partial t} = \alpha \nabla^2 u